A topic from the subject of Organic Chemistry in Chemistry.

 Spectral Analysis

-The analysis of spectral data involves identifying and interpreting the patterns associated with different atomic transitions.
+The analysis of spectral data involves identifying and interpreting the patterns associated with different atomic transitions to determine the composition and structure of a sample.

 X-ray Crystallography Analysis

-The diffraction patterns obtained from X-ray crystallography are analyzed using computer programs to determine molecular structures.
+The diffraction patterns obtained from X-ray crystallography are analyzed using computer programs to determine molecular structures and bond lengths/angles.

 Applications